 POST MORTEM EVENTS OF INTEREST

-That within minutes after my father’s deathI was instructed by my brother to go to my father’s house instantly to make sure that his companion Puzzio was not robbing the house?.
+That within minutes after Simon’s death, Petitioner was instructed by Theodore to go immediately to Simon’s house to make sure that his companion Puccio was not robbing the house, which seemed strange to Petitioner.
 Petitioner wondered why Puccio, Candice and Walker had left the hospital in the first place prior to Simon’s passing and Theodore claimed Puccio was going to rob the safe and home and had left some time ago and he had sent Walker and Candice to watch her and get some paperwork he needed from the home for the hospital.

-That Theodore stated he would handle the hospital paperwork but somebody had to go to Simon’s home ASAP and sent Petitioner who really did not want to go as Simon had just passed minutes earlier and he did not feel well or like driving but agreed to go. the hospital.
-W informed Petitioner that had sent her away to the home to get documents necessary for hospital paperwork and have and throw her out of the home.
+That Theodore stated he would handle the hospital paperwork but somebody had to go to Simon’s home ASAP and sent Petitioner who really did not want to go as Simon had just passed minutes earlier and he did not feel well or like driving but agreed to go.

+That in the parking lot of the hospital, as Petitioner was leaving the hospital, Candice and Walker were returning from the home of Simon.
+Walker informed Petitioner that Theodore, Jill and Lisa had sent her away to the home to get documents necessary for hospital paperwork and have Walker watch over Maritza and throw her out of the home.

-That i of the hospitalto get documents Theodore, any documents regarding the Wills and Trusts she was to remove from the estate and now held in her hands.
-She claimed Tneeded them s for the hospitalWalker then urged Petitioner and Candice to return to the home to watch over Puccio, as Walker claimed she had to bring Theodore the documents immediately for the hospital paperwork and did not trust Puccio.
+That in the parking lot of the hospital Walker stated to Petitioner that she was instructed to get documents to give Theodore, any documents regarding the Wills and Trusts she was to remove from the estate and now held in her hands.
+She claimed Theodore needed them as they contained important estate and other documents for the hospital.
+Walker then urged Petitioner and Candice to return to the home to watch over Puccio, as Walker claimed she had to bring Theodore the documents immediately for the hospital paperwork and did not trust Puccio.
 That Walker was convinced at that time that Puccio may have murdered Simon through poison or overdose.

-That when I and Candice arrived at the home, Puzzio was packing her bags and was scared, as she stated that members of my family had threatened her that if she was still at the home when they arrived they would cause her harm.
+That when Petitioner and Candice arrived at Simon’s home, Puccio was packing her bags, crying and was scared, as she stated that members of Petitioner’s family had threatened her and told her that if she was still at the home when they arrived they would cause her harm.

+That other impoliteness’s were exchanged according to Puccio when she was at the hospital as Simon lay dying and that she feared so much as to run out of the hospital and get her belongings and leave the home.
+Puccio left despite Petitioner and Candice informing Puccio that Simon had told them at the hospital the day before he died, that in the event anything happened to him and if Petitioner’s siblings tried to do anything to harm Puccio or throw her out of the home, that she had rights to stay in the home as it was her primary residence with Simon for many months prior.
+Despite informing Puccio of Simon’s request she still wanted to leave as she feared harm by Petitioner’s siblings and Simon’s assistant Walker.

-when she was ome.
-Puccio left he diedfor priorharm by POST MORTEM AUTOPSY DEMAND AND SHERIFF DEPARTMENT INVESTIGATION OF ALLEGATIONS OF MURDER
+POST MORTEM AUTOPSY DEMAND AND SHERIFF DEPARTMENT INVESTIGATION OF ALLEGATIONS OF MURDER

-That early that morning, hours after Simon’s passing, a Coroner called my father’s home and asked me if I was ordering an autopsy to discover if he had been murdered.
-I informed Ithe Coroner that he knew nothing about murder allegations or that an autopsy was ordered at the hospital but that I would have my brother Theodore call him back as he had done all the paperwork at the hospital he was calling in reference to.
+That early in the morning of September 13, 2012, hours after Simon’s passing, a Coroner called Simon’s home and asked Petitioner if Petitioner was ordering an autopsy to discover if Simon had been “murdered.”
+Petitioner informed the Coroner that he knew nothing about murder allegations or that an autopsy was ordered at the hospital but that Petitioner would have Theodore call him back as he had done all the paperwork at the hospital he was calling in reference to.